persalys/persalys/python/doc/user_manual/graphical_interface/field_analysis/user_manual_field_analysis.rst

-The **Trajectories** tab, the **Result/Table** tab, the **Bag chart** tab, the **Functional bag chart** tab, the **Input/Table** tab and the **Plot matrix** tab are linked.
-It means that when the user select some points on one of these representations, these points are automatically selected on the others.
+The **Trajectories** tab, the **Result/Table** tab, the **Bag chart** tab, the **Functional bag chart** tab, the **Input/Table** tab and the **Plot matrix** tab are linked: when the user selects some points in one of these tabs, they are automatically selected in the other tabs.

 The results window gathers the following tabs:

 - The **Result** tab shows for the selected output (left column):

     - the **Trajectories** tab shows for each input point, the output values versus the mesh vertices.

-        - The **Graphic settings** window (below the study tree) allows to:
-            - Export the figure
-            - Select the trajectories to display
+        - Use the :ref:`Graph settings <secondgraphsettings>` window to set up graphical parameters and select the trajectories to display
-            - Set up parameters:
-               - Graph title (expected: string)
+        - Graph interactivity:
-               - Specific parameters for the axes (**X-axis** and **Y-axis** tab): title (expected: string), minimum/maximum bounds (expected: floating point), log scale (check button only available if axis values are positive)
-            - Plot style: marker size and style (cross, circle, diamond, square, plus)

-        - Interactions:
             - Right-click to select the points of trajectories
             - Left-click to translate the graph
-            - Mouse wheel up/down to zoom/zoom out
+            - Mouse wheel up/down to zoom in/zoom out

     .. image:: /user_manual/graphical_interface/field_analysis/MC_window_trajectories.png
         :align: center